actions-marketplace-validations/FranckKe_actions-lighthouseci-compare/README.md

 - Support for non valid port in Lighthouse report URLs for when testing against a local `/dist` in CI
 - Add accessibility, SEO and best practices metrics to the comparison
+- Add FCP and Speed Index metrics to the comparison

 ## Getting started